Joessarian/FIFA-Freestyle-16/README.md

 **(4.)**

-1. Download the mod archive from here:
-Green "Clone or Download" button + "Download ZIP"
+1. Download the mod archive from here by clicking the green "Clone or Download" button + "Download ZIP"

-2. Then, download the FIFA directory files found below under "[Downloads]".
+2. Then, download the FIFA directory files found below under **"[Downloads]"**.

-3. (optional) You can also download the executables in the download section, but keep in mind that some antiviruses will flag them as malicious. (see below: "Starting FIFA Futsal", (2.))
+3.  * *(optional)* * You can also download the executables in the download section, but keep in mind that some antiviruses will flag them as malicious. (see below: "Starting FIFA Futsal", (2.))

 Where to extract: